Zhang Xutuo: In history

-In 616, Zhang Xutuo met his strongest opponent in the battlefield, the Wagang Army led by Zhai Rang and Li Mi.
+In December 616, Zhang Xutuo met his strongest opponent in the battlefield, the Wagang Army led by Zhai Rang and Li Mi.
 During the Battle of Dahai Temple against Wagang Army, Zhang Xutuo was ambushed and surrounded by Wagang forces led by Wang Bodang, Shan Xiongxin and Xu Shiji, near the city of Xingyang.
 He managed to break the encirclement after a bloody battle, but he went back into the encirclement after realizing that some of his subordinates, such as Fan Hu and Tang Wanren, were still desperately fighting in the field.
 He charged at Wagang Army for several times trying to save his subordinates, but he failed and was eventually killed in the battle by Wagang Army.
-After the battle, his survived troops all cried for him, and the emperor was very sad after hearing this news.
+After the battle, his surviving troops all cried for him, and the emperor was very sad after hearing this news.

 Zhang Xutuo was buried on the site of the battlefield.
-Later during Tang dynasty, his grandsons relocated his grave to Lingbao in 711.
+Later, during the Tang dynasty, his grandsons relocated his grave to Lingbao on 20 March 711.
 His grave was discovered by archaeologists in 2009.
 According to the record on his tombstone, he was also good at writing and literature.